What Do You Need To Buy a House in Florida? 7 Requirements for 2023

 Last Word

-Remember that you don't need a 20% down payment or a credit score in the high 700s to buy a home.
-By getting pre-approved, avoiding dual agency, and adhering to your budget, you can make yourself a competitive buyer in the housing market.
+Dispelling a common misconception, you don't need a 20% down payment or a credit score in the high 700s to be a successful homebuyer.

 With over 50 years of mortgage industry experience, we are here to help you achieve the American dream of owning a home.
 We strive to provide the best education before, during, and after you buy a home.
 Our advice is based on experience with Phil Ganz and Team closing over One billion dollars and helping countless families.